September 18, 2025

 October 28, 5:30–7:30 PM • Downtown Toronto

-GenAI is racing into production—your validation program has to keep pace.
-Join us after work in downtown Toronto for a practical, hands-on session focused on how to validate GenAI systems you can defend to stakeholders, auditors, and regulators.
-Looking for E-23 compliance strategies?
+Join us after work in downtown Toronto for a practical, hands-on session focused on how to validate GenAI systems in ways you can defend to stakeholders, auditors, and regulators while aligning with the expectations outlined in E-23.

 Who should attend